Part 2: Objects and Properties

 2. Select United_States_of_America when the Select Countries And US States dialog box opens.
 Notice that the Insert field becomes active.

 3. Area targets are created from shapefiles, which contain one or more polygons.
 Each polygon is converted into one area target.
-If the shapefile for the selected area contains multiple polygons, you can choose whether to add only the largest polygon (Primary Area Only) or all polygons (All Areas) in the shapefile.
+If the shapefile for the selected area contains two or more polygons, you can choose whether to add only the largest polygon (Primary Area Only) or all polygons (All Areas) in the shapefile.

 4. Keep the default selection of Primary Area Only.